 b) Total liquid volume contained in the both saturators is generally sized to give an overall residence time of liquor in the system of about 1 hour.

-d) Normal liquor retention time of 30-40 minutes will be maintained in each carbonation tanks depend upon the requirement.
+d) Normal liquor retention time of 30-40 minutes will be maintained in each carbonation tank depending upon the requirement.

-e) Liquid height in the saturator vessel is normally limited according to head the CO2 gas pumps.
-Generally limited to about 2.5 m.
+e) Liquid height in the saturator vessel is normally limited according to the head the CO2 gas pumps.
+Generally, limited to about 2.5 m.

 g) The right degree of mixing is obtained with superficial gas velocities in the range 10 to 15 which should be considered in assessing the geometry of the saturator vessels.

-a) Boilers flue gas is one of the major sources for gas production for this process.
+a) Boiler flue gas is one of the major sources for gas production for this process.

-b) The content CO2 % in flue gas depends fuel being fired in the boilers
+b) The content CO2 % in flue gas depends on fuel being fired in the boilers

 i) Coal firing boilers having around 10 to 12%